 Since tunneling began on November 15, The Boring Company has now bored about 2,100 feet from its start at the South Hall of the convention center to its current location at the west edge of Central Hall under the Silver Lot.
 That length is equal to almost six football fields.

 The $52.5 million tunnel system will include three passenger stations connecting the existing 3.2 million square feet of convention space with the LVCC’s new 1.4 million-square-foot West Hall expansion currently under construction.
 The West Hall expansion is now 65 percent complete and is part of a $1.52 billion expansion and renovation.
-Both the West Hall and the new underground transportation system are on track to open to the public for CES in January 2021.
+Both the West Hall and the new underground transportation system are on track to be completed by end of 2020.

 When completed, the underground system will consist of two tunnels each measuring about 0.8 mile in length.
 The system is expected to use Tesla’s electric vehicles to transport convention attendees from one end of the LVCC’s 200-acre campus to the other in about one minute (currently a nearly 30-minute walk.)